Brief Outline of Patella Dislocation

-A subluxation is a partial dislocation of the kneecap, whereby the kneecap slides partially out of the groove in which it is designed to travel.
+A dislocation of the kneecap is whereby the kneecap slides partially out of the groove in which it is designed to travel.
 Pain and swelling may accompany this condition.
-Athletes who suffer from a muscle imbalance or a structural deformity, such as a high kneecap, have a higher risk of a subluxing kneecap.
+Athletes who suffer from a muscle imbalance or a structural deformity, such as a high kneecap, have a higher risk.
 This condition can also happen with forceful contractions, such as planting to change direction or landing from a jump.

 Strength imbalance between the outer quadriceps group and the inner quadriceps group.
 Impact to the side of the kneecap.
 Twisting of the knee.